ethereum/retesteth/docs/gettingStarted.md

 ### Your Client Runs Outside the Docker

-If you want to run your client outside the docker, these are the steps to follow:
+If you want to run your client outside the docker, these are the steps to follow.
+Note that you can either configure the client's IP address and port in the `config` file, or specify them as parameters to `dretesteth.sh`.

 1. Create a client in `~/tests/config` that doesn't have `start.sh` and `stop.sh`.
 Typically you would do this by copying an existing client, for example: